Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 The filter size in each convolutional layer is 4$\times$4 as opposed to the traditional 3$\times$3, and the activation function is Leaky-ReLU~\cite{maas2013rectifier} with a slope value of 0.2.
 The final one-dimensional output is obtained by applying a convolution operation after the last layer, predicting the input's nature with a certain probability.

 To train the network, the authors employed ADAM optimization~\cite{kingma2014adam} with weight initialization using the guidelines from~\cite{he2015delving}.
-The performance of the system is assessed using CIFAR10~\cite{krizhevsky2009learning} and Places356 datasets~\cite{zhou2016places}.
-Overall, the visual performance of the ICGAN~\cite{nazeri2018image} is favorable compared to that of traditional CNN.
+The system's performance is assessed using CIFAR10~\cite{krizhevsky2009learning} and Places356 datasets~\cite{zhou2016places}.
+Overall, the visual performance of the ICGAN~\cite{nazeri2018image} is favorable compared to traditional CNNs.